-Part 1 of this book contains an outline of the arrangements for optometric benefits and notes for the guidance of participating optometrists, including addresses of the Department and Medicare Australia.
-Further information on the Medicare Benefits Schedule can be located at the MBS Online website.
+Part 1 of this book contains an outline of the arrangements for optometric benefits and notes for the guidance of participating optometrists, including addresses of the Department of Health and the Department of Human Services.
+Further information on the Medicare Benefits Schedule (MBS) can be located at www.mbsonline.gov.au.